turboapps/docs/getting_started/troubleshooting/troubleshooting.md

 ### Troubleshooting

-**Turbo for Mac right click command is not working.**
+**Cannot use the Control + Click shortcut to right-click on a Mac**

-Turbo for Mac does not translate all possible right click keyboard combinations into the Windows right click.
-This is because some Windows applications uses those keyboard combinations for a different purpose.
-Use the standard mouse right click or two finger press on the trackpad on Turbo for Mac.
+Some Mac shortcuts, such as Control + Click to right-click, may not work correctly because Windows applications use the same shortcut combination for a different purpose.
+In this case, Control + Click will add the clicked element to the current selection on a Windows application.
+To right-click on Turbo for Mac, use a standard mouse right-click or tap with two fingers on the trackpad.

 **Launch fails with dialog "Error The session disconnected unexpectedly: Windows Sockets connect failed".**

 Firewall settings are blocking the required ports or addresses.
 Ensure that port 443 and 3389 are allowed in your firewall settings.